Cape Town

 The entity outside the boundaries

-…Looking In?
+…Looking In

 Photographs by Ashley Walters from his acclaimed series, Uitsig.
 Curated by Stefan Hundt and drawn from Sanlam's permanent collection.